 When someone has enough of your personal information to file a tax return, they may be able to access your bank accounts.
 Contact your bank and other financial institutions to have a fraud alert placed on your account.

 Dealing with Tax Identity Theft?
-Get a Free Case Review
+Get Legal Help

 Rebuilding your good name after tax identity theft is challenging.
-An experienced attorney can help you recover financial losses and repair damages you may have suffered.
-Receive a free claim review to better understand your next steps.
-The sooner you get started, the better your chances for a speedy resolution to your identity theft-related issues.
+It's a good idea to consult with an experienced tax attorney who can help you recover financial losses and repair damages you may have suffered.